jankotek/mapdb-site/doc/internals.rst

         void commit()
         void rollback()

-By default MapDB stack supports only single transaction.
-However there is wrapper ``TxMaker`` which stores un-commited data on heap and provides concurrent ACID transactions.
+By default MapDB stack supports only a single transaction.
+However there is the wrapper ``TxMaker``, which stores un-commited data on heap and provides concurrent ACID transactions.

-`DB <http://www.mapdb.org/apidocs/org/mapdb/DB.html>`__ is low level implementation of ``Engine`` which stores data on raw ``Volume``.
+`DB <http://www.mapdb.org/apidocs/org/mapdb/DB.html>`__ is a low level implementation of the ``Engine``, which stores data on raw ``Volume``.
 It usually has two files (or Volumes): index table and physical file.
-Recid (record ID) is usually fixed offset in index table, which contains pointer to physical file.
+Recid (record ID) is a usually fixed offset in the index table, which contains a pointer to the physical file.

 MapDB has multiple ``Store`` implementations, which differ in speed and durability guarantees.
 User can also supply their own implementation.

 First (and default) is `StoreWAL <http://www.mapdb.org/apidocs/org/mapdb/StoreWAL.html>`__.
-In this case Index Table contains record size and offset in physical file.
-Large records are stored as linked list.
+In this case the Index Table contains the record size and offset in a physical file.
+Large records are stored as a linked list.
 StoreWAL has free space management, so released space is reused.
-However over time it may require compaction.
-StoreWAL stores modifications in *Write Ahead Log*, which is sequence of simple instructions such as *write byte at this offset*.
-On commit (or reopen) WAL is replayed into main store, and discarded after successful file sync.
+However, over time it may require compaction.
+StoreWAL stores modifications in *Write Ahead Log*, which is a sequence of simple instructions, such as *write byte at this offset*.
+On commit (or reopen) WAL is replayed into the main store, and discarded after successful file sync.
 On rollback the WAL is discarded.

 `StoreDirect <http://www.mapdb.org/apidocs/org/mapdb/StoreDirect.html>`__ shares the same file format with ``StoreWAL``, however it does not use write ahead log.
-Instead it writes data directly data into files and performs file sync on commit and close.
+Instead, it writes data directly into files and performs file sync on commit and close.
 This implementation trades any sort of data protection for speed, so data are usually lost if ``StoreDirect`` is not closed correctly (or synced after last write).
 Because there is no WAL, this store does not support rollback.
 This store is used if transactions are disabled.

-Third implementation is ``StoreAppend`` which provides append-only file store.
+The third implementation is ``StoreAppend``, which provides append-only file store.
 Because data are never overwritten, it is very solid and stable.
 However space usage skyrockets, since it stores all modifications ever made.
 TODO This store is not finished yet, so for example advanced